os-chip-design/chip-design-intro/lab7 - Projects/README.md

 The project should be in a state where it should be possiable for you to commit it to tinytapeout and you should be quite sure the project would work.

-## 2. SHA265 Hasher
-In this project you must construct A SHA265 (Secure Hash Algorithm 256-bit) hasher is a cryptographic hash function that produces a fixed-size output (256 bits) from an input of any length.
-The key property of a cryptographic hash function like SHA-256 is that it maps any input data to a fixed-length hash (256 bits) in a way that is computationally infeasible to reverse.

-The SHA-256 algorithem processes input data in blocks of 512 bits (64 bytes).
-The first step of the SHA-256 is "Preprocessing", this step invloves 3 sub-steps,which are "padding the message", "parsing the message into message blocks" and "setting the initial hash value".
-To create a blocks of data which is required for the next step.
-The next step is "Hash Computation" which computes the resulting hash.
-You may find more information here: [SHA256 specification](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf).

-In this project you may assume that there will only be produced 1 block of 512 bits, that is the input message is 512 bits, and so you may skip the "padding the message" step.

-To load in the 512bits of data

-The interface is as follows:

-### Assignment
-You must:
-- What is the max clock frequency you can operate at?
-- How much power do you consume?

 ## 3. Mandlebrot Set VGA Display